 With summer at its peak, the flip flop has become a wardrobe staple.
 But it’s always important to be conscientious of your foot health no matter what you decide to wear throughout your adventures.
 That’s why we talked to DPT and Sports Physical Therapist Brian Hoke about what to look out for when choosing the right summer footwear.
 With National Flip Flop Day taking place on June 19th, celebrate with a choice that’s both comfortable and supportive!

 The warmth of the summer sun transforms our clothing and footwear selections to lighter colors, materials and fabrics.
-When it comes to footwear, this often means we will opt to leave the shoes in the closet and put on a pair of flip flops.
+When it comes to footwear, this often means we will opt to leave the shoes in the closet and put on a pair of flip flop sandals.
 Unfortunately for many, this also will mean abandoning the foot support that a shoe can provide, particularly when that shoe is combined with an orthotic footbed.

 The problem in many ways involves the surfaces we walk on.
 When we walk barefoot at the beach, the soft sand cushions our impact and then molds to the many contours of our foot, reducing the pressure.
 When we leave the beach and walk on the sidewalk or street, the hard, man-made surface (made for the wheel, not the foot) causes the arches of the foot to flatten.
 The classical flip flop is also flat, allowing the arch to continue to collapse, and doing nothing to add support.